Crime, Court and COVID part 2

 In order to tackle the backlog of Crown Court cases, new extended Crown Court operating hours are being tested at 6 locations across the country.
 We are waiting to see if this results in a change to Court hours but do not expect any immediate announcements.

-Judges are keenly aware of the delays in the court system at the moment and are making clear to Defendants that that will receive credit for an early guilty plea where a trail can be avoided.
+Judges are keenly aware of the delays in the court system at the moment and are making clear to Defendants that they will receive credit for an early guilty plea where a trail can be avoided.

 The Crown Court is triaging all matters before it, in order to prioritise cases that need to be heard more swiftly.
 These cases include those where the defendant is in custody or where there are vulnerable witnesses (e.g. children or victims of domestic violence).